-Having HS can also increase your risk for social isolation and missed days of work.
+Having HS can also increase your risk of social isolation and missed days of work.
 It may even lead to anxiety and depression.

 Many people with HS may not seek medical help right away.
 This is sometimes due to a previous misdiagnosis of cystic acne or other chronic skin conditions.
 Unlike traditional acne though, HS tends to recur in the same areas and it won’t respond to over-the-counter treatments.

-Talk to a doctor about your skin condition if you experience one or more of the following:
+Talk with a doctor about your skin condition if you experience one or more of the following: